MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-middleware.md

 ---
 title: Middleware - Bot Service
 description: Learn about middleware, the layer between adapters and bots.
-See what type of functionality to implement in middleware and how to avoid short circuiting.
+See what type of functionality to implement in middleware and learn about short circuiting.
 keywords: middleware, middleware pipeline, short circuit, middleware uses
 author: ivorb
 ms.author: kamrani